 But, blogging offered new opportunities.
 It was a place to collect my thoughts, develope and practice discipline and above all, a time capsule filled with pieces of me to leave behind for my loved ones.
 But, where to begin?
 Enter The Daily Post.
 The Daily Post was a virtual blogging tutor who helped beginners like myself, test those waters by offering a Daily prompt.

 After it shut down, the blog community stepped to the plate and began offering their own prompts that you see today, to fill the void.
 Kudos to the best blog community on earth!
 You can still access The Daily Post prompts if you’d like revisit them.

 This was my first Daily Post prompt, Fed 7, 2018.

 Bewildered.
 Who could’ve guessed the emotional Pandora’s Box a simple word could unearth.

-Bewildered is a child caught In the tempest of adults; a girls first broken heart and every one to follow.
-Bewildered stands at the casket of loved ones gone too soon; inhabits the heart of a mother as her child leaves home, and the eyes of a once young woman staring at her grandmother face in the mirror.
+Bewildered is a child caught in the frey of a tempest waging between adults; a girls first broken heart and every one to follow.
+Bewildered stands at the casket of loved ones gone too soon and for which the heart cannot prepare; inhabits the heart of a mother as her child leaves home to build a separate life, and the eyes of a once young woman staring at her grandmother face refected in the mirror.